 Despite the elevated risk, evidence as to whether tattooing in prison leads to increased HIV transmission remains inconclusive.60 There have only been a few reported cases of HIV transmission in prison due to this route.
 However, one study of Iranian prisoners reported a significant association between HIV prevalence and tattooing.61

 Punitive laws and overcrowding

 In places with weak criminal justice systems, people who are detained may have to wait for long periods during the investigation of a crime, while awaiting trial and before sentencing.
-These delays increase their likelihood of HIV infection whilst in prison.22
+It is estimated that around 14 million people are imprisoned each year due to arbitrary and excessive use of pre-trial detention.69 These delays increase people’s likelihood of HIV and other infectious diseases while in prison.70 71

 Despite the high risk of HIV transmission among prisoners, HIV prevention and treatment programmes are often limited in prisons and other closed settings.
 Those that do exist also rarely link to national HIV prevention programmes.

-Recently, a comprehensive package of 15 key HIV interventions for prisoners has been put forward by the United Nations Office on Drugs and Crime (UNODC) and include:
+In 2012, a comprehensive package of 15 key HIV interventions for prisoners was put forward by the United Nations Office on Drugs and Crime (UNODC) and includes:

 - treatment, care and support

 - condom programmes.86

 Some of the main interventions to prevent HIV among prisoners, and their effectiveness, are detailed below.